Isfahan Rugs and Isfahan Carpets

-Isfahan or Esfahan, located in central Iran, during the Safavid dynasty in the 16th and 17th centuries, became the capital of Persia.
-UNESCO has designated it as a world heritage city for its architecture palaces, tiled mosques, minarets, and other historical buildings and its monuments, paintings, artifacts.
 The city’s fame led it to be described as “half of the world.”
 Isfahan handmade rugs are among the outstanding works of art of Isfahan, which include artistic curvilinear designs and Gonbad designs, lotus blossoms, weeping willows, and the tree of life.

-Beautiful Rugs has several handmade Isfahan rugs that include a large area Persian Isfahan rug (catalog number 475) with a deep red field with a small central medallion of a circular rosette enclosed within a diamond formed by eight Shah Abbasi lotus flowers, and more bright yellow to mid-brown Shah Abbasi flowers, round rosettes, serrated leaves and tendrils that form elegant arabesque circles and semi-circles in the red field, and since they are fairly widely space, they leave most of the red field visible.
+Beautiful Rugs has several handmade Isfahan rugs that include a large area of Persian Isfahan rug (catalog number 475) with a deep red field with a small central medallion of a circular rosette enclosed within a diamond formed by eight Shah Abbasi lotus flowers and more bright yellow to mid-brown Shah Abbasi flowers, round rosettes, serrated leaves and tendrils that form elegant arabesque circles and semi-circles in the red field, and since they are fairly widely space, they leave most of the red field visible.
 The main border is navy blue and uses darker red floral patterns of Shah Abbasi motifs.

 Read more

-Showing 1–20 of 128 results
+Showing 1–20 of 129 results

 STYLES